 The I2CADD register holds the slave address.
-A Status bit, ADD10, indicates 10-bit Address mode.
-The I2CBRG acts as the Baud Rate Generator (BRG) reload value.
+A status bit, ADD10, indicates 10-bit Address mode.
+The I2CBRG acts as the baud rate generator reload value.

 In receive operations, I2CRSR and I2CRCV together form a double-buffered receiver.
 When I2CRSR receives a complete byte, it is transferred to I2CRCV and an interrupt pulse is generated.
 During transmission, the I2CTRN is not double-buffered.